 Up until recently, site search as a conversion tactic was often forgotten.
-Marketers were often more focused on getting visitors to the company’s website.
-Whether or not those visitors could find what they were looking for on the website was, unfortunately, their concern.
-With increasing expectations around digital channels, search service is quickly becoming an indispensable factor in an online business strategy.
+Marketers were often more focused on getting visitors to the company’s website than improving the search functionality or website search experience for visitors.
+Whether or not those visitors could find what they were looking for on the website was, unfortunately, not their concern.
+Consumers, employees, and business users all have increasing expectations around the type of experience they’ll get when using digital channels.
+Search is a crucial part of this experience.

-Today, 43% of website visitors go straight to the site search box.
-Offering an exceptional user experience means supporting that journey with exceptional search.
+Three-quarters of consumers in a recent ClearSale survey said they’re more likely to make ecommerce purchases from websites with good (meaning “accurate”) search service and plenty of useful filtering options to refine results.
+Just under 80% said a good site search experience would make them more likely to become regular customers.
+Offering an exceptional user experience means supporting that journey with exceptional search results.
 Here’s what you need to know about search as a service, and how to choose the right provider.

 What Are the Benefits of Search as a Service?